viviandotdev/ObsidianVault/50 Spaces/Life/My Perspectives.md

 up:: [[Life Map]]
 [[How I create unique perspectives]]

-[[happiness]]
+i want a way to link the sources to my perspectives, the content i consume influence these perspectices [[happiness]]
 - [[Freedom and flexility over one’s life is the best predictor of wellbeing]]
 - [[You are happiest when working towards your goals, not when you have achieved them]]